opendatasoft/ods-documentation/source/platform_glossary.rst

      * A chart, also called a graph, is a graphical representation of data, in which "the data is represented by symbols, such as bars in a bar chart, lines in a line chart, or slices in a pie chart".
 A chart can represent tabular numeric data, functions or some kinds of qualitative structure and provides different info.
    * * Chart builder

      * Chart builder is the chart building solution of OpenDatasoft.
-With Chart Builder, you can choose a visualisation type, choose data to display and customize X and Y axes and colors
+With Chart Builder, you can choose a visualization type, choose data to display and customize X and Y axes and colors
    * * Choropleth map

        |link_14|